-You’ll appreciate that fact even more when you look up the Billboard Top 20 for 1969 and find that the #1 song of the year was “Sugar, Sugar” by a fake band called The Archies who provided the music for a Saturday morning cartoon.
+You’ll appreciate that fact even more if you look up the Billboard Top 20 for 1969 and find that the #1 song of the year was “Sugar, Sugar” by a fake band called The Archies who provided the music for a Saturday morning cartoon.
 I can’t imagine a greater gap between alternate universes than “21st Century Schizoid Man” and “Sugar, Sugar.”
 The one deals with fundamental human alienation and the other is well, “Sugar, Sugar.”

 Greg Lake kills this vocal, patched voice and all.
 The words are so prescient, describing 21st Century psychology (if not reality) to a T:

 At paranoia’s poison door.